iccaving/icccsite/needtoconvert/reports/trip/derbyshire/derbyshire-2008-02-08.md

 ###  Many Miscreants

 Friday night we drove 4 hours to Derbyshire, picked up some freaks at 23:30 who where looking for UFOs (orb UFOs to be exact) in the middle of nowhere!

+####  James Kirkpatrick

 It is something about Derbyshire - always something strange going on.
 This time two men were hitch-hiking.
 We stopped, since we are nice peoples and they were in the middle of nowhere.
 On the end they turn out to be the UFO seekers - yes, you read it correct...
 UFOs near Orpheus - do think about that, next time you gonna go there.
 On the end we found out threw internet, that apparently they saw UFOs just behind the Orpheus...or in our language - a caver with a tikka.

+####  Jana Carga

 ##  Saturday